ialeinbach/colist/README.md

 THIS IS VERY MUCH A WORK IN PROGRESS.

 #### Usage Notes
 Right now, the number of columns per line to format is a hard-coded value.
-Using a value larger tha$
+Using a value larger than the number of commas in the line with the least will cause an error.

 #### Files In This Repo
 `colist.py` contains the code for the plugin.
-`test.txt` contains a test file that exists in the scope of the current functionality of the plugin$
+`test.txt` contains a test file that doesn't break the plugin as it is in its current state.

 #### How To Try It Out
 First, add `colist.py` to you packages folder.
 This varies based on your OS.